Khu1027/Khu1027.github.io/_posts/2024-06-04-How-to-create-a-website-with-github-pages!.md

 {: .box-warning}
 **Some things to note** <br/>
 If you will be editing your website on a local computer code editor such as vscode, you might want to download all the necessary libraries and plugins, to your computer, to avoid any issues when using themes and other GitHub Pages extensions.<br/>
-These include:
-- Ruby
-- Bundler
-- Jekyll
-- GitHub Pages Gem
+These include: Ruby, Bundler, Jekyll, GitHub Pages Gem

 ## 1. Create a bare-bones website